20th February 2025

-As well as being a beautiful city, Canterbury is also a place with deep literary connections, some of which span centuries.
-From being the birthplace of Christopher Marlowe to famously featuring in Geoffrey Chaucer’s Canterbury Tales, Canterbury has been a beacon of creativity and talent for hundreds of years.
+As well as being a beautiful district, Canterbury is also a place with deep literary connections, some of which span centuries.
+From being the birthplace of Christopher Marlowe to famously featuring in Geoffrey Chaucer’s Canterbury Tales, the city and its coastal towns has been a beacon of creativity and talent for hundreds of years.

 1. Chaucer Books